DennisFaucher/smtp-mcp/README.md

 | `bcc` | string | No | BCC recipient(s), comma-separated |
 | `html` | boolean | No | Send body as HTML (default: `false`) |

-## Security Notes

-- `config.json` contains your SMTP credentials — do not commit it to version control.
-- Add `config.json` to your `.gitignore` if you plan to push this repo to GitHub.